We may earn affiliate commissions for the recommended products. Learn more.

 Keeper also underwent third-party security audits and, in fact, passed the Service Organization Control 2 (SOC 2) examination.
 This procedure fully tested the management and operational methods and took over 6 months to complete.

-NordPass vs Keeper: features overview
+NordPass vs Keeper: features comparison

 In the recent tests done by Cybernews, NordPass and Keeper both were on the list of the best password managers.
 They both have useful features such as easy password importing, password sharing, and emergency access to your account.